Graphic with new hire intent graphics

 And I have been able to observe it on my side as well.
 However, you don’t want to ask your sales reps to spend too much time doing personalization.
 The goal is to find the right balance between lead research and ROI.

-But here, again, intent gives us the context we can leverage to do personalization at scale using this playbook (courtesy of the team at UserGems):
+Intent signals provide the context you need to personalize outreach at scale using this playbook (courtesy of the team at UserGems):

 • For the new hire sales motion, the icebreaker could be, “Hey {{firstname}} - congrats on your new role!
 I'm sure you'll make waves at {current company} as you did at {previous company}”).